-1. Analyze your Market
+1. Analyze Your Market

 the first step is identifying the niche that you can actually reach.
-Start by analyzing the marketing environment to gain a clear and realistic overview of the current situation.
-An external analysis will prove important for contextualizing and an internal analysis will serve to audit the online presence of your startup. it's also good to analyze the macro and micro environments.
+Start by analyzing the marketing environment to gain a clear overview of the current situation.
+An external analysis will prove important for contextualizing information and an internal analysis will serve to audit the online presence of your startup. it's also good to analyze the macro and micro environments.

 2. Keyword Analysis

-3. Define The Success
+3. Define Success

 4. Set KPIs